Email Marketing for Dentists: An In-Depth Look at Strategies for Dentists

 Disadvantages:

-We suggest choosing your email marketing goals first and then selecting the type of email marketing that will do the best job of helping you achieve them.
+We suggest choosing your email marketing goals first and then selecting the type of email marketing that will best help you achieve them.

 3. General Email Marketing Statistics